19lmyers/tasks-kmm/README.md

 1. I'd use Source Control (Git) from the beginning and practice a more Agile development cycle.
 2. I'd add unit and integration testing to the list of concepts to teach myself during the project.

-## A note on iOS

-The iOS platform is currently unimplemented, as I do not own a Mac (yet).
-I do plan to revisit the architecture of the app once I know more about the Kotlin/Native memory model, and how coroutines and Flows work in Swift.